900 Calories a Day - 100calsnacks

 • Rapid Weight Loss: When done under supervision, it can help kickstart weight loss for those who need immediate results.

 • Improved Metabolic Health: Losing weight can lower blood pressure, improve cholesterol levels, and reduce the risk of type 2 diabetes.
+Supporting your gut during weight loss is essential—learn about best foods for gut health and explore our gut-healthy snacks collection for digestive wellness.

 • Increased Discipline: Following a structured plan can build better eating habits over time.

 • Opportunity to Reset: For some, this diet can help reset their relationship with food by encouraging mindful eating.
+Understanding metabolic concepts helps prevent weight regain—read about what is a calorie surplus to maintain your results long-term and avoid the yo-yo dieting trap.

 Risks and Red Flags to Watch Out For